Abelarm/UCLRemoteStudyEventDispatcher/INSTALL.md

 Run setup.py
      -c install #For installing in /home/daemon
      -p path #For installing in different path
-     -c uninstall #For uninstalling it

-Python 3.3+ is needed
+Python 3.3+, pip is needed